Periods when to make money chart: when to buy & sell using the Benner Cycle

 - Support and resistance zones where prices often react

-Indicators like moving averages, RSI, or MACD to confirm trends
+- Indicators like moving averages, Relative Strength Index (RSI), or Moving Average Convergence Divergence (MACD) to confirm trends

-Many traders depend on stock market prediction charts because they bring clarity to fast-moving markets.
-Some key benefits include:
+Many traders depend on stock market prediction charts because they believe they bring clarity to fast-moving markets.
+They perceive benefits, like:

 - Helping spot trends early